biocore/qiime/doc/scripts/check_id_map.rst

 		Changes the default character used to replace invalid characters found in the mapping file.
 Must be a valid character (alphanumeric or underscore).
 NOT IMPLEMENTED CURRENTLY [default: _]
 	-b, `-`-not_barcoded
-		Use -b if barcodes are not present. [default: False]
+		Use -b if barcodes are not present. [default: False] -B, `-`-variable_len_barcodes
+		Use -B if variable length barcodes are present to suppress warnings about barcodes of unequal length. [default: False]

 **Output:**